la2050/archive/_projects/2014/los-angeles-trade-tech-a-21st-century-urban-agriculture-curriculum.md

     government and transparency in all their procedures, and our new President Larry Frank is very supportive of innovative thinking, local workforces, and improving students' quality of life.
-  competition: >-
-    Although there are agriculture curriculums throughout the country, there aren’t any that address the multitude of specific challenges to growing food in a harsh, urban environment such as Los Angeles.
-In addition to conventional ag instruction like soil science, the Trade Tech Urban Ag Curriculum will explore other facets just as crucial to growing food in LA.
-    These explorations will include site-specific hydroponics (i.e. rooftop aquaponics), rain-water harvesting and water collection, which edible plants most reduce air particulate matter or mitigate heat-island effect, and how to affordably construct a rooftop solar greenhouse that can withstand 70-80 mph winds.
-These aforementioned objectives collectively address the unique nature of growing food here in LA along with its challenges.
-  resources_money: '1'
-  resources_staff: '1'
-  resources_publicity: '1'
-  resources_infrastructure: '0'
-  resources_education: '1'
-  resources_technical: '1'
-  resources_communityoutreach: '1'
-  resources_research: '0'
   Which area(s) of LA does your project benefit?:
     - Central LA
     - East LA